Critical gradient optimization for quasi-isodynamic stellarators: Optimization

-with the averages calculated as in expression (\ref{eqn:galpha}).
-Targeting $f \leq 2.0$ (original values exceeded 3) as well as a CG of 2.0 (eqn. \ref{eqn:CGopt}), we arrive at the configuration in Fig. (\ref{fig:CG1.4}), with a significant positive (tokamak-like) shear, a rotational transform ranging from 1.3 to 0.98, an $\epseff$ of roughly $0.2\%$ on axis (\ref{fig:eps}), and a vacuum magnetic well of $0.17\%$.
+with $t_{Q}=2.0$ (QICG values exceeded 3) as well as a CG of 2.0 (eqn. \ref{eqn:CGopt}), we arrive at the configuration in Fig. \ref{fig:CG1.4}, with a significant positive (tokamak-like) shear, a rotational transform ranging from 1.3 to 0.98 (near targeted values $1.25$ to $1.01$), an $\epseff$ of roughly $0.2\%$ on axis (\ref{fig:eps}), $A=13$ (as targeted) and a vacuum magnetic well of $0.17\%$.
 In particular, the positive shear seems to be helpful for the mode inertia effect, as the bad curvature region appears to be shifted away from the minimum of $B$.
-We see that the configuration has favorable heat fluxes compared to W7-X HM when kinetic electrons are included [Fig. (\ref{fig:itgcg1.4})].
+We see that the configuration has favorable heat fluxes compared to W7-X HM when kinetic electrons are included [Fig. \ref{fig:itgcg1.4}].